grahamjh99/VisionDrive/project-feedback.md

 - Students should be shown a copy of the blank rubric when given their project assignment.
 - Rubric categories and evaluation metrics should always be tied to the project specifications.
-- Project categories are based off of the course standards, found in the [Data Science Workflow](../../resources/syllabus/DSI-workflow-v1.pdf).
+- Project categories are based off of the course standards, found in the Data Science Workflow
 - Instructors should work with their local team to provide targeted feedback for **every** student.
-- Students should receive feedback on their projects **within 2 - 4 days** after submission!
+- Students should ideally receive feedback on their projects **within 2 - 4 days** after submission!

 ---